Wednesday 12th October 2022

 Thomas Rodwell is a forensic accountant and business valuation expert who provides economic and financial advice.
 He is a member of the Institute of Chartered Accountants in England and Wales and the Society of Share and Business Valuers.
 He is regularly appointed as an expert to opine on issues of finance and valuation and is the founding member of Rodwell Disputes Advisory (RDA), a leading boutique advisory practice for commercial and matrimonial disputes.

-Samantha Hillas QC, St John's Buildings
+Samantha Hillas KC, St John's Buildings

-Sam Hillas QC is a senior member of the matrimonial finance team at St John’s Buildings based in Liverpool and dealing exclusively with financial remedy work.
+Sam Hillas KC is a senior member of the matrimonial finance team at St John’s Buildings based in Liverpool and dealing exclusively with financial remedy work.
 Commended by Chambers and Partners and Legal 500 as a “charismatic and client-friendly advocate” who “works like a Trojan”, Sam routinely acts in complex cases, especially those involving marital agreements, trusts and corporate structures, cases involving non-disclosure and Schedule 1 Children Act claims.
 She is a IFLA qualified arbitrator and acts as an evaluator for private FDRs.
 Sam played prop for a number of years (Saracens, New Brighton, Birkenhead Park, Cheshire) and now sits as a judicial chair for the RFU, Six Nations and World Rugby.

 Fiona Hay, Harcourt Chambers